 Lunch was a short walk to a friets stand that we tend to head for every year and, whilst pretty cold, it was great carry on the conversations over friets.

 Back in the room we continued with talks.
 This included @SargoDevel updating on the amazing Cables workbench, @mwestphal speaking about F3D which has recently been integrated into FreeCAD and generates project thumbnails.
 The author of this post (@concretedog) gave a talk on some of the tangles and trips that can occur when teaching or writing tutorial content for FreeCAD and we had a tantalising update on the new website work by @marcuspollio.
-Marcel also gave a fascinating thought provoking talk on where in both his work an hobbies FreeCAD is useful, but also highlighting where FreeCAD is not quite ready for commercial engineering use.
+Marcel also gave a fascinating thought provoking talk on where, in both his work and hobbies, FreeCAD is useful, but also highlighting where FreeCAD is not quite ready for commercial engineering use.

 Of course we were over running by this point and so the last two talks of the day were extremely concise. @pieterhijma gave a very quick look at his software research project OSH Autodoc.
 This emergent FreeCAD workbench allows for the automated creation of project assembly instructions.
 Interestingly the example Pieter had worked on was a set of build instructions for a FreeCAD and KiCad designed project we featured on the FOSDEM booth, the sub micron capable Micro Manipulators we have previously highlighted on the blog.